DavidAJohnston/OmniFoundation/README.md

 Section 5.3	Composition of Board of Directors Terms: All directors serving on the Board of Directors shall be selected in the manner set forth in this Section 5.3.

-(a) Founding Directors: Until December 31, 2014, The Founding Members shall elect one (1) director or such fewer number as equals the total number of Founding Members.
-All directors elected by Founding Members shall hereafter be known as “Founding Directors”.
-Each Founding Director shall be deemed to have been duly elected upon receipt by the Chairman of the Board of a written ballot from the Founding Members.
-The initial Founding Director shall be Peter Vessenes, CEO of CoinLab, Inc. After December 31, 2014 there shall be no Founding Directors.
-After December 31, 2014 there shall be no Founding Director nor any Founding Member elections for a Founding Director.

-(b) Industry Directors: Industry Members, voting as a class, shall elect three (3) directors or such fewer number as equals the total number of Industry Members.
+(a) Industry Directors: Industry Members, voting as a class, shall elect three (3) directors or such fewer number as equals the total number of Industry Members.
 All directors elected by Industry Members shall be known as "Industry Directors."
 Each Industry Member shall be entitled to nominate a single candidate in any election of Industry Directors.
 Industry Directors may be elected: (i) at a meeting of the Industry Members; (ii) by written ballot delivered to the Industry Members; or (iii) in some other manner authorized by law or these Bylaws.
-The initial Industry Directors shall be Charles Shrem, CEO of BitInstant LLC and Mark Karpeles, CEO of MtGox.com.
+The initial Industry Directors shall be Craig Sellars, CTO of Tether, Adam Chamely and David Johnston Chairman of the Factom Foundation.

-(c) Individual Directors: Individual Members of the Corporation, voting as a class, shall elect three (3) directors known as "Individual Directors".
+(b) Individual Directors: Individual Members of the Corporation, voting as a class, shall elect three (2) directors known as "Individual Directors".
 Each Individual Member shall be entitled to nominate a single candidate in any election of an Individual Director and such directors shall be elected: (i) at a meeting of the members; (ii) by written ballot delivered to the members; or (iii) in some other manner authorized by law or these Bylaws.
-The initial Individual Directors shall be Gavin Andresen, Bitcoin Developer and Jon Matonis, Editor of The Monetary Future.
+The initial Individual Directors shall be Zathras, Omni Developer and Marv Schneider, Omni developer.

-(d) Observers: Each director shall have the right to designate a single observer to attend Board of Directors meetings when such director is unable to be present.
+(c) Observers: Each director shall have the right to designate a single observer to attend Board of Directors meetings when such director is unable to be present.
 However, the director shall provide prior notice to the Chairman of the Board and the Chairman approves the request.
 Such a request shall not be unreasonably denied.
 An observer attending in place of a director shall have the right to fully participate in the general session, but may not vote on or put forth any motion.
 Notwithstanding the foregoing, an Observer may vote by proxy if approved by the Board in advance.

-(e) Terms and Election Dates: All directors shall hold office until their successor is elected.
+(d) Terms and Election Dates: All directors shall hold office until their successor is elected.
 Except for adjustments that may be made by the Board from time-to-time to maintain or create staggered terms upon any increase or decrease in the authorized number of directors, the term of office for Founding Directors, Industry Directors, and At-Large Directors shall be two (2) years and shall run from January 1 to December 31 of the second calendar year after election.
 Elections of directors whose terms are expiring in any calendar year shall be held as soon as practicable following the commencement of the membership year.
 Unless elected by written ballot pursuant to Section 4.9, the positions of directors then expiring shall be filled and elections held at the annual meeting of members called for such purpose.
 The Board of Directors may issue resolutions establishing procedures governing elections of directors, provided that those resolutions are consistent with these Bylaws and the Articles.

 Section 5.4	Vacancies: Board of Directors vacancies shall be handled in the following ways:

 (a) Vacancies resulting from the expiration of a director's term shall be filled by an election by the majority of a quorum of members in the class that elected that director.

-(b) Vacancies of a Founding Director resulting from resignation of the director or removal of the director shall be filled by election of a majority of the Founding Members.

-(c) Vacancies of a Industry Director resulting from resignation of the director or removal of the director shall be filled by an election of a majority of a quorum of Industry Members.
+(b) Vacancies of a Industry Director resulting from resignation of the director or removal of the director shall be filled by an election of a majority of a quorum of Industry Members.

-(d) Vacancies of an Individual Director resulting from resignation of the director or removal of the director shall be filled by an election of a majority of a quorum of the Individual Members.
+(c) Vacancies of an Individual Director resulting from resignation of the director or removal of the director shall be filled by an election of a majority of a quorum of the Individual Members.

 Notwithstanding the foregoing, if these Bylaws are amended to expand the number of directors representing a membership class, the Board of Directors may appoint an interim director representing such class until the members of such class elect a director.
 Each director shall hold office until his or her successor is elected.
 A vacancy shall be deemed to exist in the following situations: